rakhimov/scram/doc/fta_algorithms.rst

 into one specific set or group of sets inside the set of sets.

 To generate all cut sets,
-the fault tree is traversed from the top to basic events, In this step, the analysis may cancel cut sets if the fault tree is non-coherent and contains complements.
+a fault tree is traversed from the top to basic events, In this step, the analysis may cancel cut sets if the fault tree is non-coherent and contains complements.
 In addition,